 • Founded more than 100 years ago in 1919 by Tokie Hokiyama in Tosa – Shikoku Island – Hokiyama cutlery stands on a triangle of values: Tradition, Innovation and practicality.
 They preserve the original clad forging method cultivated over 800 years of Tosa cutlery history with craftsman spirit and ambitions of making further innovations for the future.
 While making traditional knives, they keep on searching up-to-date technologies, materials and manufacturing process, and always trying to develop more refined products aiming at further evolution.
 The Sakon Shiraume series is made of AUS-8 stainless steel and cladded with SUS-405 stainless steel, fitted with a beautiful Wenge traditional Wa handle.
 The Ko- Deba is a single bevel knife traditionally designed for filleting small size fishes.
 Nowadays, it is used by many to break down and filleting small poultry too.
 Its heavy, sturdy structure allows it to easily cut small bones of fish and poultry but is not recommended on larger bones as it may chip.

-Sakai knives have been evolving for the last 600 years.
+• Sakai knives have been evolving for the last 600 years.
 Sakai Kikumori is considered as one of the most prestigious manufacturers collaborating with some of the legends in the area of Sakai like blacksmiths Yoshikazu Tanaka, Shiraki and top Japanese sharpener Morihiro.
 These kind of top cooperations go back to 1925 when the company Kawamura Hamono started.
-The Wasiki Series are made with AUS-8 stainless steel and they feature an octagonal Wa-handle made of Rosewood.
+The Wasiki Series are made with AUS-8 stainless steel and they feature an octagonal Wa-handle made of Walnut.
 Meaning “Beef knife” in Japanese, the Gyuto is the most common and basic of all knives, the Japanese version of the classic western Chef’s knife.
 It is used as a multi-purpose knife, suitable for meat, fish, vegetables and more.
 Can be used with almost all different cutting techniques.

 Brand / Blacksmith Sakai Kikumori